pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Good judgment comes from experience, and often experience comes from bad judgment."
 --Rita Mae Brown

+"The problem today isn't that jobs are scarcer, or that positions in schools are fewer.
+It's that we live in a hypercompetitive order, where the competition is not just for arriving, but the competition is never-ending.
+Every human being is now requied to understand themselves as a little bit of human capital."
+--Wendy Brown, *Take Your Pills*

 "There are many ways of breaking a heart.
 Stories were full of hearts broken by love, but what really broke a heart was taking away its dream--whatever that dream might be."
 --Pearl S. Buck